-Only small repairs - i.e. repairs that don't change the airworthiness of the paraglider - may be done by the user.
+Only small repairs, that don't change the airworthiness of the paraglider, may be done by the user.
 These include: fixing small tears (but not seams) up to 10 cm; changing damaged lines; and changing rubber line-fixation rings on the small karabiners.